nikhilps2008/nikhilps2008/README.md

 - 🛠️ All of my projects are available at **https://www.https://github.com/nikhilps2008**

-- 💬 Ask me about **Data Analytics, MySql, Power BI, Tableau, Excel**
+- 💬 Ask me about **Data Analytics, MySQL, Power BI, Tableau, Excel**

 - 📧 How to reach me **nikhilps2008@gmail.com**